Tyler O'Neill Preview, Player Props: Cardinals vs. Padres

-On Tuesday, Tyler O'Neill (.382 on-base percentage in past 10 games, 59 points above season-long percentage) and the St. Louis Cardinals play the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 7:45 PM ET.
+On Wednesday, Tyler O'Neill (.345 slugging percentage in past 10 games, with no homers) and the St. Louis Cardinals play the San Diego Padres, whose starting pitcher will be Rich Hill.
+First pitch is at 2:15 PM ET.

 Tyler O'Neill Game Info & Props vs. the Padres